 7. Thrive Global

 "More than living.
-Thriving." – That's the promise by Thrive Global, an interesting blog that delivers great content on topics including well-being, wisdom, wonder, purpose, work smarter and unplug and recharge.
+Thriving." – That's the promise by Thrive Global, an exciting blog that delivers great content on topics including well-being, wisdom, wonder, purpose, work smarter and unplug and recharge.
 We love its recent posts on how to set boundaries in the age of burnout and why our world needs mindful leaders.
 A reliable go-to blog for some smart writing.

 More of a science lovers blog, but still relevant to any freelancer, Nautilus tells you about science and its endless connections to our lives.
 Each month it chooses a single topic.
 And each Thursday it publishes a new chapter on that topic online.
-Wonderful insights which combine the sciences, culture and philosophy.
+Incredible insights which combine the sciences, culture and philosophy.

 One of our favourites, Aeon is a magazine that publishes some of the most profound and provocative thinking, asking big questions and finding original answers, provided by leading thinkers on science, philosophy, society and the arts.
 For anyone interested in creativity, it's a must-read.